 Once we know what the law says and the priority order in our company (if there’s any) we need a way to keep track of every absence and request through employee time tracking.

-The best way to manage your employees absences is a HR software, known as an Employee Holiday Tracking System that will help you automate all those tasks.
+The best way to manage your employee’s absences is HR software, known as an Employee Holiday Tracking System that will help you automate all those tasks.
 With Factorial, an online human resources software, each employee can access their account and ask for time off just in a few clicks.
-Their supervisor will get an email and accept or reject their request looking at the team calendar.
+Their supervisor will get an email and accept or reject their request by looking at the team calendar.
 Staying organised and making sure there are still enough people on the team to get the work done is very important.
-The calendar will automatically update with this new absence and everyone in the company will know that the employee won’t be available at the office and adapt accordingly.
+The calendar will automatically update with this new absence.
+Then everyone in the company will know that the employee won’t be available at the office and adapt accordingly.

-Factorial’s calendars can adapt to your countries bank holidays.
+Factorial employee holiday calendars can adapt to your country’s bank holidays.
 And the admin can create a Holiday policy to make sure all employees know how many days off they have.
 If they haven’t used all their holidays, using Factorial, they can accrue it from one year to another.